uwu-shepards/horse/Readme.md

 Horse comes with zero warranty of any kind, for any reason, and even if this chain shoots your dog, well, that's on you for using a dangerous, untested blockchain.

-## wha?

-Well, horse is going to use cosmos-sdk v0.52.x (or maybe 53).